|Print + E-book: $20/£15|

 OR Books was founded by John Oakes and Colin Robinson.

-John Oakes co-founded the publishing company Four Walls Eight Windows.
-When his company was purchased by the Avalon Publishing Group, he became publisher of Thunder’s Mouth Press, co-publisher of Nation Books, and vice president of Avalon.
+John Oakes co-founded the publishing company Four Walls Eight Windows, which was purchased by the Avalon Publishing Group.
 Among the authors he has published are Andrei Codrescu, Sue Coe, R. Crumb, Cory Doctorow, Andrea Dworkin, Abbie Hoffman, Gordon Lish, Harvey Pekar, Rudy Rucker, John Waters and Edmund White.
-Oakes serves on the board of PEN America.
+Oakes is a former board member of PEN America.
 He has written for the Associated Press, the International Herald Tribune, and the Review of Contemporary Fiction.
-He is director of the CUNY (City University of New York) Publishing Institute.
+He is director of the New School Publishing Institute and publisher of The Evergreen Review.

-Colin Robinson was until recently a senior editor at Scribner.
-Previously he was managing director of Verso Books and publisher of The New Press.
+Colin Robinson worked as a senior editor at Scribner and was previously managing director of Verso Books and publisher of The New Press.
 Among the authors he has published are Tariq Ali, Noam Chomsky, Alexander Cockburn, Mike Davis, Norman Finkelstein, Eduardo Galeano, Eric Hobsbawm, Lewis Lapham, Mike Marqusee, Rigoberta Menchú, Matt Taibbi and Jann Wenner.
-He has written for a broad range of publications including The New York Times, The London Review of Books, The Sunday Times (London) and The Guardian (London) and has appeared on a wide range of broadcast media including NPR (“On the Media”), CNN, MSNBC, CBC and CSPN.
+He has written for publications including The New York Times, The London Review of Books, The Sunday Times (London) and The Guardian (London), and has appeared on broadcast media including NPR (“On the Media”), CNN, MSNBC, CBC and CSPN.